kanthaus/kanthaus.online/user/pages/12.projects/10.repaircafe/default.en.md

 ---
 title: RepairCafe and technology meet-up
+routes:
+  aliases:
+    - '/about/repaircafe'
 ---

 You're interested in tinkering?
 You're upset because your expensive 12V-power supply with custom plug is broken again?
 Your bicycle needs some love?
 And you don't want to be alone with all these topics?

-## Join our open RepairCafe and technology meet-up!
+### Join our open RepairCafe and technology meet-up!

+===

 **every Tuesday starting around 5pm at Kanthaus**